tdwg/bdq/tg2/_review/bdqdim_termlist-header.md

 ## 2 Use of Terms

-Due to the requirements of [bdqffdq](https://rs.tdwg.org/bdqffdq/terms), term IRIs MUST be used as values of `bdqffdq:dataQualityDimension`.
-Controlled value strings MUST be used as values of `bdqffdq:dataQualityDimension`.
+Due to the requirements of [bdqffdq](https://rs.tdwg.org/bdqffdq/terms), controlled value strings MUST be used as values of `bdqffdq:dataQualityDimension`.

 ## 3 Term index